GKE Autopilot Cluster: Pay for Pods, Not Nodes

 • Always use HTTPS.

-• Don't blindly click any link you see in your emails or search results; they could be scams!
+• Don't blindly click links you see in your emails or search results; they could be scams!

 • Instead, add your frequently visited websites to your browser bookmarks.

-• Carefully review requested permissions when you connect third-party apps to your Google, Twitter, Discord, or other critical accounts.
+• Carefully review requested permissions when you connect third-party apps to your critical accounts.

-• Regularly review authenticated devices or sessions of your critical accounts.
+• Regularly review authenticated devices or sessions for your critical accounts.

 • Revoked them if you're not sure what they are.